 Orlando even has its own cultural hub, formerly known as Little Vietnam, in the Mills 50 district where you can find Asian supermarkets, cuisine from a variety of countries, Eastern medicine spots and several other shops that help enhance the experience.

-The influence of Asian-American and Pacific Islander business owners goes well beyond that area and expands to other parts of the region as well.
+The influence of Asian American, Native Hawaiian and Pacific Islander business owners goes well beyond that area and expands to other parts of the region as well.

-To help highlight those entrepreneurs during AAPI Heritage Month, we’ve put together this list of Asian-owned restaurants in Central Florida.
+To help highlight those entrepreneurs during AANHPI Heritage Month, we’ve put together this list of Asian-owned restaurants in Central Florida.

 DOMU: While ramen is the main dish here, the crispy wings coated with kimchi butter sauce have proved popular as well.
 3201 Corrine Drive site 100 and 7600 Dr. Phillips Boulevard, both in Orlando.